JohnDoeTests/paint-mfc/README.md

 Prehistoric C++ project for a paint Windows application that was built with Microsoft Foundation Class library.

-MFC provides a GUI library for developing windows applications.
+MFC provides a GUI library which helps developing windows applications.

 This project implements many features, including : Drawing shapes, Undo/Redo, Saving/Restoring state.